Home > Breakfast > Homemade Flaky Croissants Recipe

 • Refrigerate the Dough Overnight – After your final turn, I recommend refrigerating the dough overnight.
 This allows the dough to rest, the butter to chill, and flavors to develop.

-• Roll Out the Chilled Dough – Roll the chilled dough into a large rectangle, then cut into triangles to make the croissants.
+• Roll Out the Chilled Dough – Roll the chilled dough into a large rectangle with a rolling pin, then cut it into triangles to make the croissants.

 • Final Proof the Croissants – Once you have your shaped croissants, they need more time to rest and proof.